Penelope Scott

-Penelope Scott is an American musician, singer-songwriter, and producer.
+Penelope Scott, also known by her alias Honey Morello, is an American musician, singer-songwriter, and producer.

-In 2020, Scott released two compilation albums of demos: Junkyard and The Junkyard 2, followed by her debut album, Public Void.
-Her song "Rät" went viral shortly after, peaking at no. 29 on Billboards Hot Rock & Alternative Songs Chart.
+In 2020, Scott released two compilation albums of demos, Junkyard and The Junkyard 2, followed by her debut album, Public Void.
+Her song "Rät" went viral shortly after its release, peaking at no. 29 on Billboards Hot Rock & Alternative Songs Chart.
 Scott then released the EP Hazards in 2021, followed by two more EPs, Girl's Night and Mysteries for Rats in 2023.

 Scott had produced all of her music until 2025, when she released her second studio album, Water Dogs, produced by Max Hershenow.

+Scott's third studio album, Fear of God, was released on April 24th, 2026.

 Background

 Early life and career

 Scott grew up in California.
-Scott's father taught her how to use a microphone and introduced her to the technical side of music, as he had experience working as a roadie on tour.
+Scott's father taught her how to use a microphone and introduced her to the technical side of music, using experience he gained during his time working as a roadie on tour.
 Scott's mother encouraged her to take piano lessons around eight or nine years old, and she continued to until her mid-teens.
 In middle and high school, Scott focused on learning pop songs by ear, writing lyrics, and learning to record.
 After graduating high school, Scott started college at Willamette University.
 There she joined her college's choir and learned to play the guitar.
 Scott majored in political science, while also taking courses in philosophy and computer science.
 In her senior year, she took a music production class, which was taught online due to the COVID-19 pandemic.
 As a result, Scott initially learned to produce remotely using the free software LMMS rather than Pro Tools, which she began using later.

 Scott began publishing her songs online on SoundCloud in 2018, under the name Honey Morello.
 She posted her first EP, Goblin Hours, on Bandcamp on October 24, 2019.
 She released the compilation album Junkyard on February 27, 2020, followed shortly by the release of The Junkyard 2 on May 13, 2020.
 The songs on the latter explored sensitive topics such as emotional labor, insecurity, and healthcare.
 A song from that album, "Sweet Hibiscus Tea", also went viral the same month it was released.
 Scott was surprised at the success of The Junkyard 2 considering its lack of mixing.